iliff/theologiesofthedigital/README.md

 # theologiesofthedigital
-Theologies of the digital workshop presented by Michael Hemenway.
+Theologies of the digital 2019 workshop project.